akka/akka-persistence-r2dbc/docs/src/main/paradox/cleanup.md

 ## Durable State cleanup tool

+@apidoc[DurableStateCleanup] operations include:

+* Delete state for one or many persistence ids

 @@@ warning

 When running any operation with `DurableStateCleanup` for a persistence id, the actor with that persistence id must not be running!
+If the actor is restarted it would in that case be recovered to the wrong state since the stored state hase been deleted.

 @@@

-@apidoc[DurableStateCleanup] operations include:

-* Delete state for one or many persistence ids

 The cleanup tool can be combined with the @ref[query plugin](./query.md) which has a query to get all persistence ids.